 You can’t improve what you don’t measure.
 Start by tracking a few key metrics to understand how your displays perform.
 Keep a close eye on weekly sales for specific products or categories.
 If an item is flying off the shelves, reorder it quickly.
 If something isn’t selling, try moving its display to a new location before marking it down.
 Other important KPIs include sales per square foot, conversion rate, and average transaction value.
 Watching these numbers will give you a clear picture of which displays are earning their keep and which ones need a rethink.

-Analyze How Customers Interact with Displays
+Watch How Shoppers Interact with Your Displays

 Take some time to be a quiet observer in your own store.
 Where do customers go first?
 Which displays make them stop and look closer?
 You’ll start to see patterns in how people move through your space and engage with your products.
 You can also guide their attention with strategic design and engineering.
 For example, using spotlights to highlight key items can make them feel more valuable.
 Adding an unexpected element to a display can also spark curiosity and encourage shoppers to pause and explore, giving you more opportunities to make a sale.

-Connect Your Displays to Sales Data
+Connect Your Displays to Your Sales Data

 The most effective merchandising strategies are backed by hard data.
 When you introduce a new window display or endcap, track the sales of the featured products in the days and weeks that follow.
 Did you see a noticeable lift?
 By connecting your visual changes to sales performance, you can prove the value of your efforts.
 Leveraging customer insights and sales data allows you to optimize product placement and store layout in a way that has a significant impact on both customer engagement and your bottom line.